travis-ci/docs-travis-ci-com/user/reference/xenial.md

 | pollinate     | ppa:pollinate/ppa          |

 ### Services disabled by default

 On Trusty, some services that you might or might not use, were running by default.
+On Xenial, to optimize the use of the virtual machine resources, they come disabled by default.

-On Xenial, they have been disabled.
-You can enable them again by specifying the services that you require.
-An example:
+You can start them by specifying the services that you require.
+For example:

 ```yaml
 services: